4d/docs/docs/ORDA/ordaClasses.md

 A computed attribute can also implement a `set` function, which executes whenever a value is assigned to the attribute.
 The *setter* function describes what to do with the assigned value, usually redirecting it to one or more storage attributes or in some cases other entities.

 Just like storage attributes, computed attributes may be included in **queries**.
-Normally, when a computed attribute is used in a ORDA query, the attribute is calculated once per entity examined.
-In many cases this is sufficient.
-However, computed attributes can implement a `query` function that substitutes other attributes during the query.
-This allows computed attributes to be queried quickly by redirecting searches to other attributes, including indexed storage attributes.
+By default, when a computed attribute is used in a ORDA query, the attribute is calculated once per entity examined.
+In some cases this is sufficient.
+However for better performance, especially in client/server, computed attributes can implement a `query` function that relies on actual dataclass attributes and benefits from their indexes.

 Similarly, computed attributes can be included in **sorts**.
 When a computed attribute is used in a ORDA sort, the attribute is calculated once per entity examined.
-Just like in queries, this is sufficient in many cases.
-However, computed attributes can implement an `orderBy` function that substitutes other attributes during the sort, thus increasing performance.
+Just like in queries, computed attributes can implement an `orderBy` function that substitutes other attributes during the sort, thus increasing performance.

 ### How to define computed attributes